 Yes!
 We have a curated range of wood effect porcelain tiles made to give an authentic wood look appearance.
 These porcelains from Italy and Spain are made with the finest state-of-the-art printing.
 Shop our collection here, available in a variety of shades and patterns, from an authentic oak look to a more contemporary washed effect, wood porcelain suits a range of interiors.

 Do you have a tile showroom with wood effect porcelain displays?

 We do, we have 3 UK showrooms with floor and wall displays of our wood effect porcelain tiles for you to see the beauty of wood look flooring in a larger setting and help you make a decision.
-Our 3 showrooms are in Leicestershire, Hertfordshire and Surrey.
+Our 4 UK showrooms are in Leicestershire, Surrey, Hertfordshire and Suffolk.
 Visit our showroom pages to book an appointment, with a member of our friendly team ready to help you with your project.

 Real Home Projects…

 If you are looking for further inspiration, we can point you in the right direction with some customer project features and on our Pinterest board: